-WordPress’ visual editor is a staple for the millions of content creators who rely on WordPress to keep their websites and blogs running.
+WordPress’ visual editor is a staple for millions of content creators, who rely on WordPress to keep their websites and blogs running.
 However, the default editor isn’t always the easiest for users to navigate.
 This is especially true for beginners, or those looking for more custom features.

 What Is the Gutenberg Editor?

-At this point, you may be asking yourself the following question: If WordPress already has a default editor, why does Gutenberg even exist?
-There are a few reasons, but it all comes down to changing trends.
+At this point, you may be asking yourself the following question: If WordPress already had a functional default editor, why does Gutenberg even exist?
+There are a few reasons, but it mainly comes down to changing trends.

-Of course, there’s nothing inherently wrong with WordPress’ current visual editor.
-However, some people find that it is lacking the options they need, and turn to alternative solutions.
-There are plenty of plugins out there that offer a different type of editing experience, such as Visual Composer and The Divi Builder.
+Of course, there was nothing inherently wrong with WordPress’ classic visual editor.
+However, some people found that it lacked the options they needed, and often turned to alternative solutions.
+There are plenty of plugins out there that offer a different type of editing experience, such as Visual Composer and the Divi Builder.

-What has become clear is that a lot of WordPress users prefer to create content through these kinds of drag-and-drop editors.
-After all, they can be more intuitive and flexible than the default visual editor.
-The hope is that with the addition of Gutenberg, users will no longer need to seek out a plugin to add this functionality to their sites.
-Instead, it will be built right into the platform.
+What became clear is that a lot of WordPress users prefer to create content through these kinds of drag-and-drop editors.
+After all, they can be more intuitive and flexible to use.
+With the addition of Gutenberg, the goal was that users would no longer need to seek out a plugin to add this functionality to their sites.
+Instead, drag-and-drop editing is now built right into the platform.